SeanDS/dcc/docs/source/cli.rst

 Archive remote DCC records locally.

-Each DCC number in :option:`SRC <dcc archive SRC>` or :option:`--number <dcc archive --number>` should be a DCC record designation with optional version such as 'D040105' or 'D040105-v1'.
+Each specified :option:`NUMBER <dcc archive NUMBER>` should be a DCC record designation with optional version such as 'D040105' or 'D040105-v1'.

 If a DCC number contains a version and is present in the local archive, it is used unless :option:`--force <dcc archive --force>` is specified.
 If the DCC number does not